dimaslanjaka/static-blog-generator/NodeJS/eslint-prettier-typescript-vscode-esm.md

 type: post
 ---

-## Non-ESM
+## CommonJS
-for non esm you can read these article [CommonJS Eslint Prettier In Typescript Project](eslint-prettier-typescript-vscode.md)
+for Non-ESM/CommonJS you can read these article [CommonJS Eslint Prettier In Typescript Project](eslint-prettier-typescript-vscode.md)

 ## Install dependencies